automation-cloud

 SAML attribute mapping

-When configuring the SAML directory integration, organization admins have the ability to define which attributes from their IdP should be mapped to the system user attributes.
-Afterwards, when a user logs in via the SAML directory integration, the system will read the claims that are passed into the ACS payload and map the value to their correspondent system attributes.
+When configuring the SAML directory integration, organization administrators can define which attributes from their IdP should be mapped to the system user attributes.
+Afterwards, when a user logs in via the SAML directory integration, the system reads the claims that are passed into the ACS payload and map the value to their correspondent system attributes.

 Note: